National Water Reform

 [Received 22 May 2020]

-As noted in the media release announcing the inquiry, the timeline has been extended to provide households, businesses and governments with much needed time to engage with the Commission on the inquiry.
-The review will be completed in early 2021.
+The media release announcing the inquiry noted it would be completed in early 2021.
+That timeline has been extended to mid-2021 to provide households, businesses and governments with more time to engage with the Commission on the inquiry.